Chocolate Berry Overnight Oats

 Step one

-Gather the ingredients – old fashioned rolled oats (don’t use instant), cocoa powder, protein powder (I use unflavored), yogurt and milk.
+Gather the ingredients – old fashioned rolled oats (don’t use quick-cooking oats), cocoa powder, protein powder (I use unflavored), yogurt, and milk.
+(A)

 Here’s a fun fact, instead of yogurt, you can replace it with kefir.
 My friend Helen has a great post on how to make milk kefir.